HOW AMERICA GATHERS · THANKSGIVING

 Gather Your People

 Mac and cheese is a baked dish, not a boxed one.
 This is a side with the standing of a main, so treat it like one: a real cheese sauce, a custard base of egg and milk in many family versions, layered cheeses, baked until the top sets into that lacquered crust.
-Underseason it and you've insulted the table.
+Underseason it and you have insulted the table.

-The whole country cooks at once — and nobody cooks it the same.
+The whole country cooks at once, and nobody cooks it the same.

 Every table tells the story of the people around it.